femto-apps/web-authentication-token-service/README.md

 This module offers ast token retrieval from a redis token store.

 ## Run
 To run tis module, install nodemon and then use the command `npm run nodemon`.
+A redis instance must also be running.